calref/cboe/README.md

 If you are using the Visual Studio toolset, we recommend installing [vcpkg](https://github.com/Microsoft/vcpkg) to manage these dependencies.
 Use the following commands to install the required dependencies.
-**Make sure your working directory is the repository root, not the Visual Studio project folder.**
+**You can't use the vcpkg installation that comes with Visual Studio for these commands.
+Also make sure your working directory is the repository root, not the Visual Studio project folder.**

 For 32-bit builds: